zautke/zautke/README.md

 ## ![plot](./subTitle.svg)

-This is a sub-title with cyan color but can be manipulated
+This is a sub-title with cyan color but can be manipulated-->